• Skip to primary navigation

 • Add milk, heavy cream, egg, sugar and yeast into a mixture bowl and wait for 5 minutes

-• In another bowl, mix bread flour (1.5 cup first), cake flour, salt, vital wheat gluten and dough enhancer and mix well.
-Slowly adding to the yeast mixture.
+• In another bowl, mix bread flour (1.5 cup first), cake flour, salt, dough enhancer and vital wheat gluten and mix well.
+Slowly add to the yeast mixture.

 • The dough is a little sticky then slowly add ¼ cup of bread flour.